zoe-codez/digital-alchemy-nestjs/libs/automation-logic/README.md

 This provider will manage the current light temperature, emitting updates once per minute.

-### QuickActionService

-Quick actions are methods inside automation logic that have been annotated with `@QuickAction`.
-When annotated those method are gathered together into a list, and made available through a generic `.call` interface, which is intended to be attached as an http endpoint.

-Quick actions are intended to be a convenience tool, to rapidly carry minor pieces of functionality outside the app (into another) with some human readable descriptive info.
-For an example of how to expose `@QuickAction` annotated methods via http routes, see the example controller [here](libs/automation-logic/docs/quick-action.controller.ts).

 ### SceneRoomService

 Manipulate lights and other scene capable entities.